cisagov/ScubaGear/baselines/exo.md

 Resolve-DnsName _dmarc.example.com txt
 ```

-If DMARC is configured, a response resembling `v=DMARC1; p=reject; pct=100; rua=mailto:reports@dmarc.cyber.dhs.gov, mailto:reports@example.com`
+If DMARC is configured, a response resembling `v=DMARC1; p=reject; pct=100; rua=mailto:reports@dmarc.cyber.dhs.gov, mailto:reports@example.com; ruf=mailto:reports@example.com`
-will be returned, though by necessity, the contents of the record will vary by agency.
+will be returned, though by necessity, the contents of the record will vary
-In this example, the policy indicates that all emails that fail the SPF/DKIM checks are to
+by agency.
+In this example, the policy indicates that all emails that fail the
-be rejected and reported to reports@dmarc.cyber.dhs.gov and reports@example.com.
+SPF/DKIM checks are to be rejected and aggregate reports sent to
+reports@dmarc.cyber.dhs.gov and reports@example.com.
+Failure reports will be
+sent to reports@example.com.

 #### MS.EXO.4.2v1 instructions:
 See [MS.EXO.4.1v1 instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
 Ensure that the record published includes `p=reject`.